Your home selling team

 If you’ve lived in your house for many years, the idea of selling may be quite overwhelming.
 Perhaps you haven’t tackled those loose shingles you meant to fix last spring and you aren’t sure what else needs work.
 Maybe you don’t know what the houses in your area are selling for so you don’t know how much money you’d make on yours—and how much you’d have available to finance a move to a retirement community.
 Whatever your circumstances, the prospect of selling the home you’ve lived in for years is a large and emotionally charged task.

 If you’re not sure where to start, the best plan is to get a team of experts together.
-You may have used only a real estate agent and a lawyer when you originally bought your house, but there are a few other people you may want to consult.
-Once you meet with them you’ll have the answers you need and a plan to move forward.
+You may have used only a real estate agent and a lawyer when you originally bought your house, but times have changed.
+Of course you will need a lawyer but there is so much more you need to know about seniors and real estate.

 Here are the 10 people you many want on your home-selling team: